 Our report details our progress over the course of our first RAP 2011-2015 as well as our updated Elevate RAP goals and target for 2016-2018.
 Learn more about our focus areas in the full document.
-Our next RAP will be released late 2019.
+We have developed a COVID-19 Response Plan which will be incorporated into our next RAP document.
+We continue to work with Reconciliation Australia on finalising our next 2020-2023 RAP, which will be released in 2020.

 In adopting an Elevate RAP, Lendlease joins an elite group of organisations that have taken reconciliation beyond ‘business as usual’ and embedded it in the delivery of core business practices and decision-making at the highest level.